 Due diligence is a very time-intensive process, so it is essential to focus your resources on the best investment opportunities by implementing a screening process to identify the strongest candidates.
 The initial due diligence phase generally entails a call with the hedge fund manager, a review of the marketing materials and fund documentation, and a review of the completed due diligence questionnaire.
 Upon examination, an investor should have enough of an understanding based on investment team experience, fund track record, investment process, risk management, liquidity, third-party service providers, organizational and legal entity structure, internal policies and insurance, and legal terms to decide on whether to move forward with formal due diligence.
 Keep in mind that the initial due diligence phase is not an in-depth analysis.
 It is merely kicking the tires to determine whether it is worth spending the time looking under the hood.
 Although specific to each investor, reasons a particular investment opportunity will fail initial due diligence may include but are not limited to, high fees, strategy drift, poor historical performance, lack of experience, increased utilization of leverage, use of unknown third-party service providers, lack of LP oversight, or lack of standard documentation.
 Typically, only a small number of investment opportunities from the original pool of sourced investments make it past this phase and move on to formal due diligence.

-The Formal Due Diligence and Ongoing Due Diligence processes will be covered in our next Hedge Fund Due Diligence post.
+The Formal Due Diligence and Ongoing Due Diligence processes are covered in Part 2 of this series.